hythamsa/Arista/README.md

 - -c (CSV INPUT file name)

 Use:
-- ./provision-vxlan-vlan.py -u admin -p admin -m http -c vxlan-vlan_INPUT.csv
+- python provision-l3-vxlan.py -u admin -p admin -m http -c provision-l3-vxlan_INPUT.csv

 # upgrade_eos.py (Python 2.7.x)
 This script was written as a demonstration for a customer looking to automate upgrades based ONLY on switch "uptime".
 If the switch has not been up for a time